RogerJFX/discoverMyImage/README.md

 any request due to Cors.

 Of course You then need to put that code to a web server like nginx.
 Just put it to dir \[webserverRoot\]/discoverMyImage.

+Got all that?
+Ok then, lets type:

+     npm run test-coverage

+to have the coverage done.
+If you have a unix box, ok, should work.
+Otherwise, simply make up your mind and get done with Mr. Gates and his incredible bullshit.